hemantasapkota/djangobot/README.md

 The query parameter is **next** and the form data items are **csrfmiddlewaretoken**, **username**, and **password**.

 We'll do the same.
-But before being able to call the login endpoint we'll need the CSRF token.
-Let's get the CSRF token.
+But before being able to call the login endpoint we'll need to accquire the CSRF token.
+Let's go get it.

 ```
 bot := djangobot.With("https://disqus.com/profile/login/").